tle-dieu/amazon-connect-copy/README.md

 - The Amazon-Connect-Copy script does not affect any instance-specific settings outside of the Amazon Connect console, such as
   [Amazon Connect service quotas](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-service-limits.html).
+- For Hours of operations, contact flows, and contact flow modules, Description is required in the target instance.
+If the Description is missing in the source instance, the component name will be used as Description in the target instance in the copying process.
+(For other component types, Description is optional.)
 - The Amazon-Connect-Copy script requires the following actions to be allowed.
 Please configure your AWS Profile with a role authorised to perform these actions:
   ```
   connect:AssociateBot